Agilitest supports web application automation on 5 browsers:

-- Drop your main script from the project explorer into the edit window, this will create an action "Call the script".
+- Drop your main script from the Project Explorer into the Edit window, to create a "Call script" action.

 - Drop the CSV file on this new action, to generate an iterative call on the CSV file.

-In Agilitest, you can use variables in many places in order to increase scripts and file reuse, you will have more information by consulting our documentation on Data Driven testing.
+In Agilitest, you can use variables in several places to increase the reusability of scripts and files.
+For more information, see our documentation on passing parameters to a sub-script.

 You can also create an environment variable accessible from your project's runtime parameters.